rhmaxdotorg/pulsechain-validator/README.md

 Be careful!
 It deletes and resets things, so read the code and make sure you understand what it does before using it.

-# AWS EC2 Helper Script
+# New Server Helper Script
 Just some nice-to-haves if you're using the AWS Cloud for your validator server.

 # Client Update Script